 I obtained my PhD in Cancer Cell biology at King’s College London under the supervision of Prof Anne Ridley.
 My PhD work focused on understanding the role Rho GTPases in T-ALL cell migration.
 In 2012 I moved to Paris for a postdoc in the laboratory of Dr Philippe Chavrier at the Institut Curie where I worked on understanding how cancer cells use their degradative machinery in order to remodel the extracellular matrix and invade.
-I joined the laboratory of Dr Sergi Garcia-Manyes to undertake an interdisciplinary project combining different techniques such as single cell atomic force microscopy and magnetic tweezers to elucidate the mechanisms of cellular mechanotransduction.
+I joined the laboratory of Prof. Sergi Garcia-Manyes to undertake an interdisciplinary project combining different techniques such as single cell atomic force microscopy and magnetic tweezers to elucidate the mechanisms of cellular mechanotransduction.

 Jim Yong Jian Wang